Scientific productivity as a random walk

 Given the statistical regularity of the $q_0$ and $\delta_t$ distributions, we test whether changes in variance could drive the shape of the canonical trajectory by building a simple model.
 To do so, we build on the literature suggesting simple two-stage careers---that faculty productivity experiences a qualitative transformation around tenure, with rapid rise before and gradual decline after---to construct a simplified model with separate variance parameters for either stage~\cite{lehman1953age, dennis1956age, diamond1986life, cole1979age, gingras2008effects}.

-We model the productivity of a faculty career as a random walk with two free parameters: the variance in the early career $\alpha_1$ (before year 5), and the variance in the later career $\alpha_2$ (after year 5).
-Following our empirical observation, we fix the mode of the distribution at $\mu = -1$.
-By simulating career trajectories at each pair of possible variances $(\alpha_1, \alpha_2)$, we examine whether there exist necessary criteria on the variances of faculty productivity for producing canonical trajectories at the individual level~(see Supporting Information).
+Our simplified random walk model of the productivity of a faculty career is a discrete-time Markov chain with two free parameters: the variance in the early career $\alpha_1$ (before year 5), and the variance in the later career $\alpha_2$ (after year 5).
+Following our empirical observation that the mode is typically negative, we fix the mode of the distribution at $\mu = -1$.
+By simulating career trajectories at each pair of possible variances $(\alpha_1, \alpha_2)$, we examine whether there exist necessary criteria on the variances of faculty productivity for producing canonical trajectories at the individual level.